carstenwindler/green-it/README.md

 - [Sustainable IT Playbook for Technology Leaders](https://www.packtpub.com/product/sustainable-it-playbook-for-technology-leaders/9781803230344) - This book will walk you through the construction and implementation of a sustainable IT strategy and enable you to do your bit for the future of mankind.
 Highly recommended!
 - [https://gerrymcgovern.com/books/world-wide-waste](https://gerrymcgovern.com/books/world-wide-waste)
 - [Green Code](https://www.exove.com/green-code/) - Great ebook about Green Coding.
 Almost free for download (you need to pay with private information)
-- [Building Green Software](https://www.oreilly.com/library/view/building-green-software/9781098150617/) - (Unreleased!)
-How will software development and operations have to change to meet the sustainability and green needs of the planet?
+- [Building Green Software](https://www.oreilly.com/library/view/building-green-software/9781098150617/) - How will software development and operations have to change to meet the sustainability and green needs of the planet?
 And what does that imply for development organizations?
 - [Decarbonise Digital: Facts.
 Methods.
 Action.](https://www.amazon.com/Decarbonise-Digital-Facts-Methods-Action-ebook/dp/B0CNQNNQL2) - Your guide to making digital part of the solution to the climate crisis.

 ## Magazines